 4. Once the noodles are al dente, drain them very well and add them to the bowl.
 Stir gently to thoroughly combine.
 Serve at room temperature.

-Serves 4/GF/SF/Blue (according to the health guidelines in my cookbooks and Be Radiant program)
+Serves 4/GF/SF/Blue (according to the health guidelines in my cookbooks)